murphygroup/cellorganizer-documentation_old/source/chapters/cellorganizer_options/slml2slml_options.rst

 slml2slml
 ********
-This function combines multiple SLML files into a single model file.
+This function combines multiple models into a single model file.

 =============================  ===============================================================